 The track is dirty to start with but lap times drop by up to 2 seconds over the weekend as more rubber goes down and the grip levels come up.

 November 27 | 17:00 local time, 14:00 CET

-Not to be outdone by its neighbouring nations, Abu Dhabi played host to a Grand Prix for the first time in 2009 and raised the bar in terms of track facilities.
-Uniquely starting at dusk and racing into darkness, the Hermann Tilke designed circuit wraps around the Yas Marina Bay with room for 150 yachts and features a hotel spanning across the track, which during the evening is aglow with LED lights that pass through the colour spectrum.
+Not to be outdone by its neighboring nations, Abu Dhabi played host to a Grand Prix for the first time in 2009 and raised the bar in terms of track facilities.
+Uniquely starting at dusk and racing into darkness, the Hermann Tilke designed circuit wraps around the Yas Marina Bay with room for 150 yachts and features a hotel spanning across the track, which during the evening is aglow with LED lights that pass through the color spectrum.
 The track has a unique pit-exit that sees the cars pass under the ground at turn one and emerge back on circuit around turn three.
 The track offers a blend of straights and tight corners and provided the perfect backdrop for the nail biting 2010 title decider which saw Red Bull’s Sebastian Vettel come out on top, the second of his three wins here.
-Kimi Räikkönen and Lewis Hamilton have also won in Abu Dhabi.
-This year’s race will be historic as it will be the first Grand Prix where double points are awarded.
+Lewis Hamilton has two wins at Yas Marina, while Kimi Räikkönen and Nico Rosberg and have also won in Abu Dhabi.

 Circuit length 5.554 km